| "Kill the Tramp" is a documentary investigation into one

 taking the political decision to submit certain documents from the

+intelligence archive to the British.
 The wealth of documentary evidence in the book is supported by

 a large number of interviews (25) with important figures from Bulgarian